Monstera Propagation

 Steps to propagate a monstera cutting in soil…

-- Water it slightly and put it in a warm spot with good, but indirect, sunlight.
+4. Water it slightly and put it in a warm spot with a lot of indirect sunlight (but no direct).

-- It should root well from one to two months, then you should start seeing leaf growth too.
+6. It should be well rooted in one to two months, then you should start seeing leaf growth from the top in 2 or 3 months.
+At this point you can treat it as a juvenile plant.

-- Water it when it dries out and be careful not to overwater.
+7. Water it when it dries out and also be careful not to overwater it.

 For more on buying or making your own soil, see our guide here: Monstera Soil.